Propane Laws and Incentives in California

 Alternative Fuel Vehicle (AFV) and Fueling Infrastructure Grants

 The Motor Vehicle Registration Fee Program (Program) provides funding for projects that reduce air pollution from on- and off-road vehicles.
 Eligible projects include purchasing AFVs and developing alternative fueling infrastructure.
-For more information, including grant funding and distribution, contact local air districts and see the Program website for more information about available grant funding and distribution from the Program.
+For more information, including grant funding and distribution, you may contact you local air districts or see the Program website for more information about available grant funding and distribution information.

 (Reference California Health and Safety Code 44220 (b))